IBM-Cloud/DevOps-Services-Docs/docs/deploy/index.md

 <a name="access"></a>
 ##Controlling access

-You can restrict who is able to run or modify a pipeline from the Pipeline Settings page.
-To open the Pipeline Settings page, click the gear icon at the top of the Pipeline: All Stages page.
+You can restrict who is able to run stages or modify a pipeline.
+To do so, go to the Pipeline Settings page, which you can reach by clicking the **Stage Configuration** icon on the Pipeline: All Stages page.
 ![The pipeline settings gear icon][22]

-Select the first checkbox, **Restrict deployments**, to restrict manual stage runs to project members who have developer permissions in targeted Bluemix orgs and spaces.

-Select the second checkbox, **Restrict pipeline modifications**, to restrict pipeline modifications to project administrators.
-![The Pipeline Settings page with both checkboxes selected][23]

 <a name="ext"></a>
 ##Extending the capabilities of your pipeline